Morse code is still worth learning – but why?

 So what other reasons could you have for learning CW?

-• Even though your Foundation licence limits you to 10 Watts you can still make plenty of DX contacts.
+- Even though your Foundation licence has relatively limited power you can still make plenty of DX contacts.

 In a future feature we will look at the best ways to learn Morse Code, but in the meantime we recommend that you read Roger G3LDI’s book “Morse Code for Radio Amateurs”, which is available from the RSGB book shop.